 54 People Results for the Tag: Education

 The dynamics of neural systems, how group dynamics form or emerge from the coupled dynamics of individual units, and how to measure and interact with these systems.

-Professor and Head of Communication Sciences and Disorders
+Assistant Professor of Communication Sciences & Disorders

 Professor of Bioengineering

 Fundamental molecular mechanisms by which vascular endothelial cells sense the forces from flowing blood and transduce this mechanical information into adjustments of cell and tissue biology.

 Vegetation dynamics; global change ecology; interactions among vegetation, climate and human land use; dendrochronology; disturbance history; environmental change.